 Sales of new homes may have risen to a 371,000 annual pace in June, the most since April 2010, according to economist forecasts in a Bloomberg News survey before figures from the Commerce Department tomorrow.

-While U.S. economic growth is limited, it would be an “overreaction” to suggest it is headed for a recession, according to Bob Doll, who serves as an adviser to BlackRock Inc. (BLK), the world’s biggest money manager, which oversees about $3.6 trillion.
+While U.S. economic growth is limited, it would be an “overreaction” to suggest it is headed for a recession, according to Bob Doll, who serves as an adviser to BlackRock Inc. (BLK:US), the world’s biggest money manager, which oversees about $3.6 trillion.
 Doll, who was the company’s former chief equity strategist for fundamental equities, commented yesterday on BlackRock’s website.

 To contact the reporters on this story: Susanne Walker in New York at firstname.lastname@example.org; Anchalee Worrachate in London at email@example.com